What is stakeholder management?

-Key stakeholders could be the client, the end user, the general public etc. If these groups aren’t identified and analysed (at the very least) then they become unpredictable.
+Key stakeholders could be the client, the end-user, the general public etc. If these groups aren’t identified and analysed (at the very least) then they become unpredictable.
 It can then be difficult to understand whether they are happy with the project and its outcomes.

 Stakeholder management involves taking notice of all the people who are impacted by the project.
 It also includes consideration of the people who could make an impact on the success of the execution of your project.
 There will be people who will want your project to go well (think London’s Olympic bid); and those who will want your project to fail (think I.D. cards).

-Hopefully you will have more people in support of your project.
+Hopefully, you will have more people in support of your project.
 Any people that fall into the second category need to be persuaded that your project is a good thing.
-This could be undertaken as a marketing project in itself, or simply better communication of the project goals.
+This could be undertaken as a marketing project in itself or simply better communication of the project goals.
 Ultimately this depends on the size of the project.

-Dare we suggest that Stakeholder Management could be linked to Benefits in order to provide projects that meet with stakeholder’s needs?
+Dare we suggest that Stakeholder Management could be linked to benefits in order to provide projects that meet with stakeholder’s needs?
 If this is accomplished the circle will be complete – automatic stakeholder buy-in from the very start of the project will be guaranteed, as they helped define the project and understand the benefit.